richysix/bioinf-gen/README.md

 A second heatmap shows the metadata associated with each sample and the clustering trees for the genes and samples are shown above and to the left of the main expression heatmap](test_data/test_heatmap_with_trees.png "RNAseq heatmap with sample metadata and clustering trees")

+A file of gene metadata can also be supplied and will be plotted as a heatmap to the right of the expression heatmap.

 ```
 ../gene_expr_heatmap.R --transform rlog \